nerdpruitt/nickpruitt.com-archive/_posts/2013-01-28-responsive-email.md

     }
 </div>

-Gmail doesn't understand <code class="language-css">display:none;</code>, so I set the width and height to zero.
-Outlook doesn't understand either of these, so I ended up having to add a conditional comment just to hide this from Outlook 2007/10/13.
+Note that Gmail doesn't understand <code class="language-css">display:none;</code>, so I set the width and height to zero to hide the mobile version.
+But then Outlook doesn't understand either of these methods, so I ended up having to add a conditional comment just to hide this from Outlook 2007/10/13.
 Then it would be hidden in Outlook through the conditional comment, and from everything else through the CSS.

 <div markdown="1" class="language-markup">
     <table id="content" class="inner" cellpadding="0" cellspacing="0" border="0" width="700" align="center">